Ever felt like your site’s loading slower?

 Why Convert Images to WebP?

-First things first – what the heck is WebP?
-Before we jump into the code, let’s quickly talk about why WebP is a big deal.
+First things first – what is WebP?
+Before we jump into the code, let’s quickly talk about why WebP.

 WebP is a modern image format developed by Google, offering superior lossless and lossy compression for images on the web.
-According to Google, WebP images are 25-34% smaller in size compared to JPEGs and PNGs.
+According to Google, WebP images are 25-35% smaller in size compared to JPEGs and PNGs.
 Smaller images mean faster load times, which translates to better SEO, a smoother user experience, and less bandwidth usage.
-All good things, right?

 The PHP Script for Automatic WebP Conversion

-Alright, buckle up.
-Here’s the star of the show: a simple PHP script that automatically converts JPEG and PNG images to WebP format during upload.
+Alright, here is the star of the show: a simple PHP script that automatically converts JPEG and PNG images to WebP format during upload.

 <?php